nothendev/dotfiles/README.md

 - Cursor for Vue/Svelte (I'm not actually using any AI, it's just the config on it that I can't migrate to anywhere else)
 - IntelliJ IDEA Community for Java/Kotlin/whatever JVM-related
-- nvim for configs or quick edits where I'm too lazy to launch a full editor
-- Zed for everything else
+- nvim with neovide for anything else

 ### Fonts